evoactivity/the-tooling-pit-of-incoherence/README.md

 	- Fix here is only partially enabled though default indentation detection being enabled by `lifeart.vsc-glimmer-syntax`
 - vscode: Auto closing html tags does not work inside template tags (does work in `.hbs` files)
 - vscode: A `glimmer-js` file inside a typescript project syntactically is treated as typescript (types are not syntax errors as they would be in a js file) and glint does not run properly, but it successfully builds
-	- I do see `.gjs` as an extension in glint extension source, so I'm not sure why it's working. @dfreeman any ideas?
+	- I do see `.gjs` as an extension in glint extension source, so I'm not sure why it's not working. @dfreeman any ideas?
 - Semantic tokens are not provided by either language server so additional syntax highlighting (decorators etc) is not possible

 ---